baruchgu/DevOps12/BASH/chapter30/readme.md

 > su - $USER

 5. Do you also know the order in which they are executed?
+6.
-6. When an application depends on a sett
+    Q: When an application depends on a setting in $HOME/.profile, does it matter whether $HOME/.bash_profile exists or not?
+    A: If the application is a bash script, it source $HOME/.bash_profile in the begining